viewtool/I2C_Adapter/LinuxGCC_USB_I2C_AT24C02/README.md

 # I2C_AT24C02
-An LinuxGCC project for AT24C02.
+A LinuxGCC project for AT24C02.